Kurdish People Fast Facts

 June 2012 - (TURKEY) - Turkish forces strike PKK rebel bases in Iraq after a PKK attack in southern Turkey kills eight Turkish soldiers.

-July 2012 - (SYRIA) - In the midst of the country's civil war, Syrian security forces retreat from several Kurdish towns in the northeastern part of the country.
+July 2012 - (SYRIA) - Amid the country's civil war, Syrian security forces retreat from several Kurdish towns in the northeastern part of the country.

 August 2012 - (TURKEY) - Turkish Prime Minister Recep Tayyip Erdogan warns that any attempts by the PKK to launch cross-border attacks from Syria would be met by force; the Turkish Army then performs a large exercise less than a mile from border villages now controlled by the Syrian Kurdish group Democratic Union Party (PYD).